 Seats.aero makes it easy to find close-in awards on long-haul flights.
 When I first learned about this tool I was immediately captivated by it.
-This is not a polished end-user tool like Point.me or AwardLogic.
+This is not a polished end-user tool like point.me or PointsYeah.
 Instead, it is very much a geeky travel-hacker playground.
 Every few hours the tool searches for award space across a large number of routes and award programs.
 The results then are available to instantly search, filter, and sort.
-If you want to fly a particular product like Lufthansa first class, Qatar QSuites, etc., this tool makes it super easy… if you know what you’re doing.
+If you want to fly a particular product like Lufthansa first class, Qatar QSuites, Singapore first class, etc., this tool makes it super easy… if you know what you’re doing.

 Overview

 Every few hours, Seats.aero searches a wide variety of routes for award space within the next two months and provides the results in a format that is fast to search and filter.
 This makes it easy to find many of the usually most impossible to find award flights.
-The Pro version is even better because it includes search results much farther into the future.
+The Pro version is even better because it includes search results much farther into the future; plus it offers live searching on large date ranges, extra filtering capabilities, and better alert capabilities.

 Free vs Pro features

-Seats.aero is mostly free to use, but if you sign up for Seats.aero Pro for $9.99/month or $99.99 per year, you get to search some routes as far out as a year.
+The base version of Seats.aero is free, but if you sign up for Seats.aero Pro for $9.99/month or $99.99 per year*, you get to search routes as far out as a year.
 Plus you get unlimited alerts on extended availability, the ability to receive SMS notifications, and select Discord threads.
 After playing around with this tool a little I instantly saw how powerful it was and so I signed up for the Pro version mainly to help support the developers, but I quickly found that it was well worth the price.
-One new pro feature that I love is a Discord thread in which Seats.Aero posts a notification when there is a big jump in the number of awards available.

 Supported Mileage Programs